-There is no visitation of the opposite sex permitted in the residence hall rooms except during residence hall open houses arranged by Office of Residence Life or by special permission of the resident director.
+There is no visitation of the opposite sex permitted in the residence hall rooms except during residence hall open houses arranged by Office of Residence Life or by special permission of the Resident Director.

 Freshmen of the opposite sex are not allowed visitation beyond the lobby in the apartments.
 The lobby on the first floor of the building is open to guests of students living in the apartments 24 hours per day.
 Members of the opposite sex are not allowed in apartment bedrooms.
 All visitors beyond the apartment lobbies must sign in and out in the logbook provided.
 Gibbs, Studebaker and Eckman residents are not permitted to stay in McCloud Hall or Thomas Hall past visitation hours.
+McCloud Hall and Thomas Hall residents are not permitted to stay overnight in Gibbs, Studebaker or Eckman.